 |One application service can be exposed or used by another application.||To use threads, Google has introduced handler and looper into Android threads.|

-Question No. 29: List the datatypes supported by AIDL.
+29. List the data types supported by AIDL.

 - All primitive Java data types (int, long, char, and boolean)

 30. What does orientation do in Android?

 Answer: Orientation is an activity that represents the layout of a screen display in the form of rows and columns.